-What does this mean for digital marketing spend in 2021-2022, and how should you plan to allocate your B2B marketing budget for the best ROI?
+As we are facing the repercussions of COVID-19 and the potentially worst recession since 2008, what does this mean for B2B digital marketing spend in 2022-2023, and how should you plan to allocate your B2B marketing budget for the best ROI?
 Here, we explore insights and walk through three tips you should keep in mind when creating your budget.

-The Impact of COVID-19 on B2B Marketing Budget Allocation
+The Impact of the recession on B2B Marketing Budget Allocation

 According to McKinsey, five years worth of projected business digitization was realized in just eight weeks—and there is no regression in the face of such progress.
 This digital adoption has resulted in greater digital outreach from business to customers and intended audiences, putting marketing teams in the spotlight.
 More than 70% of CMOs in a February 2021 survey stated that marketing was more important than ever, with B2B organizations showing strong customer acquisition objectives.

-What does this mean for marketing teams?
-As digital outreach and customer acquisition become prioritized, marketers will need to reallocate their budgets to reflect those priorities.
+What does this mean for marketing teams and their B2B marketing budget?
+As digital outreach and customer acquisition become prioritized, marketers will need to reallocate their B2B marketing budgets to reflect those priorities.
 This could also be why marketing teams have shifted gears and prioritized martech investments in 2021—particularly in AI-driven technologies.

-As your team analyzes past performance to predict trends and shape your budget, keep these insights in mind.
-AI-driven MarTech investments — and particularly those that support customer and lead acquisition — will have considerable stake in 2021–2022 B2B marketing budgets.
+As your team analyzes past performance to predict trends and shape your budget, keep the following insights in mind.
+AI-driven MarTech investments — and particularly those that support customer and lead acquisition — will have considerable stake in 2022-2023 B2B marketing budgets.

 Tip #1: Analyze Past Performance